Skip to main content

 Tag Operators

-Tags support two operators:
+Tags support three operators:

 • No operator or +: MUST have this tag (AND filter)